newdrake708233-prog/DarkGPT/README.md

 # DarkGPT

 A GPT style transformer language model with no limitations built from scratch in Python using PyTorch.
 Runs entirely locally; no API, no internet, no restrictions.
-Built as a learning project to explore the capabilities of artificial intellegence.
+Developed as a learning project to explore the capabilities of artificial intellegence and how it works.

 **IMPORTANT!!** *Check releases for lastest version!
 Model training data (wont't run without it!!) is also there!!*